lukefleed/imdb-graph/README.md

 ```

-Then we can generate the final filtered file `FilmFiltrati.txt` that has only two columns: `nconst` and `primaryName`
+Then we can generate the final filtered file `FilmFiltrati.txt` that has only two columns: `tconst` and `primaryName`

 ---